Home → Courts → Traffic Violations→ FAQ

 Yes, if your fine is not paid within the time allowed, your license or registration will be suspended.
 Once suspended, you must pay the Violations Bureau the fine for each violation and a late fee of $50 for each violation.
 In addition, you must then pay the Bureau of Motor Vehicles a reinstatement fee for each violation that resulted in a suspension.

-9. How do I get my license reinstated?
+2. How do I get my license reinstated?

-If your license is suspended for failing to pay a fine, you must pay the Violation0s Bureau the fine for each violation and a late fee of $50 for each violation.
+If your license is suspended for failing to pay a fine, you must pay the Violation's Bureau the fine for each violation and a late fee of $50 for each violation.
 In addition, you must then pay the Bureau of Motor Vehicles a reinstatement fee for each violation that resulted in a suspension.
 Contact the Bureau of Motor Vehicles at (207) 624-9000 (ext 52100) to confirm that your license has been reinstated.

-10. Where can I pay my reinstatement fee(s)?
+3. Where can I pay my reinstatement fee(s)?

 Reinstatement fees are paid to the Bureau of Motor Vehicles in Augusta or to one of its branch offices.

-13. Why do I need to verify my traffic ticket number?
+4. Why do I need to verify my traffic ticket number?

 It depends on whether you received a paper traffic ticket or an "eCitation."
 Many traffic tickets are issued in paper form in Maine.
 As a result, there may be a processing delay from the time you received the ticket until it is transmitted to the Violations Bureau and available online.
 If you are having difficulty finding your traffic case in the online system, you may contact the Violations Bureau for assistance.

-16. What is a Guide & File "interview?"
+6. What is a Guide & File "interview?"

 Guide & File helps people fill out and submit court forms and other documents in a case.
 Users do this by answering questions on a series of screens.
 You may also, where appropriate, upload copies of documents concerning your case.
 After reviewing and signing electronically, the correct court forms are generated.
 You may print or save your completed documents.

-18. How do I submit "proof documents" in a traffic case using Guide & File?
+7. How do I submit "proof documents" in a traffic case using Guide & File?

 If your traffic ticket involved certain charges— failure to provide evidence of a valid driver’s license or learner’s permit; valid vehicle insurance; or valid vehicle registration— you may upload evidence in Guide & File.
 Begin the Guide & File "Contest a ticket" interview and have the relevant proof document(s) handy.